 - **Physical Affection:** They understand the importance of showing warmth and affection.
 Physical touches like hugs or pats, along with verbal support, help build a child's self-esteem and mitigate behavioral issues.

 - **Quality Time:** Quality one-on-one time with each child, regardless of different personalities or time constraints, is a priority.
+This can include activities like sports, cooking, or just longer interactions during busy days to show love and cherish their children.

 - **Active Listening:** Great parents listen to understand their children’s thoughts, fears, and emotions.
 They engage in conversations that validate the child’s feelings, helping them develop confidence and feel valued.